Northeast LA Regional History

 Occidental has a commitment to document the history of our local communities.
 Through our partnerships with community organizations in Eagle Rock, Highland Park, and Boyle Heights, we are discovering ways to get residents and Oxy students to explore history, what it means to be a community, and why being part of one is important in building identity.

 Projects include the preservation and digitization of old community newspapers from Eagle Rock and Highland Park, using HistoryPin to share photos and stories about the neighborhoods, and using the Internet Archive's Archive-it service to capture and archive websites of official government organizations, historical societies, neighborhood councils, and individual blogs.
+Please refer to our Libguide for a list of the websites Oxy is preserving or contact us for more information.

 Special Collections is an active participant in LA as Subject, a research alliance dedicated to preserving and improving access to the archival material of Los Angeles history.